- About Google Cloud Storage

 Managing Bucket Locations

-- Can I specify bucket locations in places other than the European Union or the US?
+- Can I specify bucket locations in places other than Asia, the European Union, or the US?

-- No. Currently, you can only specify bucket locations in either the European Union or the US.
+- No. Currently, you can only specify buckets in these locations.

 - Can I move buckets from one location to another?